pandas-dev/pandas/doc/source/io.rst

    - Selection by items (the top level panel dimension) is not possible; you always get all of the items in the returned Panel
    - ``PyTables`` only supports fixed-width string columns in ``tables``.
 The sizes of a string based indexing column (e.g. *index* or *minor_axis*) are determined as the maximum size of the elements in that axis or by passing the ``min_itemsize`` on the first table creation.
 If subsequent appends introduce elements in the indexing axis that are larger than the supported indexer, an Exception will be raised (otherwise you could have a silent truncation of these indexers, leading to loss of information).
-   - Mixed-Type Panels/DataFrames are not currently supported (but coming soon)!
    - Once a ``table`` is created its items (Panel) / columns (DataFrame) are fixed; only exactly the same columns can be appended
    - You can not append/select/delete to a non-table (table creation is determined on the first append, or by passing ``table=True`` in a put operation)